 (Fall Semester Only; Evening Sections Only) Studies financial accounting theory in depth, emphasizing generally accepted accounting principles as applied in the development of accounting data and in problems of valuation relating to assets and liabilities.
-Includes exposure to the use of QuickBooks as it relates to specific course topics.
 Prerequisite(s): C or better in ACCT 132.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)